-The most common cause of the condition is the use of antibiotics.
+The most common cause of yeast infection during pregnancy is the use of antibiotics.
 These drugs are designed to kill harmful bacteria in the body that are causing you to be sick, but they can also kill the good bacteria in your vagina.
 If too many of the good bacteria cells are killed in your vagina, then you will most likely have an overgrowth of yeast cells.

 High estrogen levels will also cause you to get a yeast infection.
 A healthy woman is usually not going to have estrogen levels high enough to cause a yeast infection.
 Women that are on hormone therapy, pregnant or taking high-dose estrogen birth control pills are much more susceptible to yeast infections.
 All three of these things will provide far more estrogen than is normally found in the body, which drastically increases the risk of developing this condition.